 Read: Can a candle heat a room in an emergency?

 While these DIY heaters will warm your home, they are generally very unsafe.
 For example, I’ve heard of multiple people who have had their terracotta flower pot heaters catch fire.
 Never leave a homemade heater unattended or running while you sleep.

 - Can be made from items you find

 - Almost impossible to control heat output

 Test Your Heater Before a Power Outage!

-No matter what type of emergency heater you get for your home, it is important that you test it out.
-This way you can rest assured that you actually know how to run the heater (you won’t be able to ask the internet for instructions when the power is out!).
+No matter what type of emergency heater you get for your home, it is essential that you test it out.
+This way, you can rest assured that you know how to run the heater (you won’t be able to ask the internet for instructions when the power is out!).